An introduction to axions and their detection: Solar axion experiments

 Photons from the solar plasma would convert into axions in the Coulomb fields of charged particles via the Primakoff axion-photon conversion.
 The produced axions have energies reflecting the typical solar core photon energies, i.e. around $\sim3$~keV.
 Therefore they are relativistic and the predicted flux is independent on $m_a$ (as long as $m_a \lesssim$~keV, which is the case for the QCD axion).
 A useful analytic approximation to the differential flux of Primakoff solar axions at Earth, accurate to less than 1\% in the 1--11 keV range, is given by~\cite{Andriamonje:2007ew}:

 where $E$ is the axion energy expressed in keV.
 This Primakoff spectrum is shown in Fig.~\ref{fig:axion_flux} (left).
 As seen, it peaks at $\sim$3 keV and exponentially decreases for higher energies.
 Once the existence of a non-zero $\gagamma$ is assumed, the prediction of this axion flux is very robust, as the solar interior is well-known.
 A recent study of the uncertainties~\cite{Hoof:2021mld} confirms a statistical uncertainty at the percent level, although the number of axions emitted in helioseismological solar models is systematically larger by about 5\% compared to photospheric models.
 At energies below $\sim$keV the uncertainties are larger as other processes can contribute.
 Recent works have studied other interesting solar axion production channels that have not been exploited experimentally yet.
 On one side, axions can also be produced in the large scale magnetic field of the Sun.
-In particular, longitudinal or transversal plasmons can resonantly convert, leading to different detectable populations at sub-keV energies, with a dependence on the particular magnetic field profile of the Sun (and, for the case of transverse plasmons, on the ALP mass)~\cite{Guarini:2020hps,OHare:2020wum}.
+In particular, longitudinal or transversal plasmons can resonantly convert, leading to different detectable populations at sub-keV energies, with a dependence on the particular magnetic field profile of the Sun (and, for the case of transverse plasmons, on the ALP mass)~\cite{Caputo:2020quz,Guarini:2020hps,OHare:2020wum}.

 In non-hadronic models axions couple with electrons at tree level.
-This coupling allows for additional mechanisms of axion production in the Sun, namely: Atomic axio-recombination and axion-deexcitation, axio-Bremsstrahlung in electron-ion or electron-electron collisions and Compton scattering with emission of an axion.
-Figure~\ref{fig:processes} shows the Feynman diagrams of all these processes.
-Collectively, the flux of solar axions from all these channels is sometimes called ABC (or BCA) solar axions, from the initials of the mentioned processes.
-The most up-to-date computations of these production channels can be found in~\cite{Redondo:2013wwa}.
+This coupling allows for additional mechanisms of axion production in the Sun~\cite{Redondo:2013wwa}: the ABC axions already introduced in section \ref{sec:ecoupling}.
+Figure~\ref{fig:processes} shows the Feynman diagrams of all these processes, namely, atomic axio-recombination and axion-deexcitation, axio-Bremsstrahlung in electron-ion or electron-electron collisions and Compton scattering with emission of an axion.